 Season the chicken with salt, pepper and whatever other herbs or spices you’d like.
 Arrange the chicken in the bottom of the metal pot and then pour in 2 cups of water.
 DO NOT FORGET THE WATER.
 Make sure your contents doesn’t exceed the max fill line- which you shouldn’t even be close to with one chicken…

 Follow the instructions for securing the lid and making sure the venting system is correct.
-I always use the manual mode when using the Instant Pot… probably because I’m bossy and I like control, ha!
+I always use the manual mode (on high pressure) when using the Instant Pot… probably because I’m bossy and I like control, ha!
 Ahem, anyways… for an older, tough chicken, I find that 30 minutes seems to be the perfect amount of time for tenderizing the meat, but not turning it into mush.
 Set the Instant Pot for 30 minutes under high pressure and go about your business.

 Once the pot has finished cooking and depressurized, use a tongs to remove the chicken pieces into a glass or metal bowl (leave whatever liquid is left in the pot).
 When the chicken has cooled slightly, pick all the meat off the bones and return just the bones and skin to the pot.
 I find that the cartilage at the ends of the bones tends to come off with the meat and sort-of hide in it- make sure these parts get back into the pot too!
 Pick through the meat- any tendons, skin, or other piece you wouldn’t want to eat should go back into the pot!